NielsKlo/webserver-java/README.md

 This assignment will focus on creating your own web server from scratch.
 During the introductory weeks you have made programs that handle user input from the command line.
-Conceptually, a web server isn't all that much more.
-Now the user doesn't interact with your application directly.
+Conceptually, a web server isn't all that much different.
+In a web server, the user doesn't interact with your application directly.
 Instead, the user input will reach your application via the internet.
 For you as a programmer, that will mean that you won't use `System.in` as input, but a so-called socket.
 Using low-level primitives like this, we will build our own web server framework.

 ## Step 1: listening loop